tximeta: transcript quantification import with automatic metadata

 .

 We now demonstrate how to make a linkedTxome and how to share and load a linkedTxome.
-We point to a Salmon quantification file which was quantified against a transcriptome that included the coding and non-coding Drosophila melanogaster transcripts, as well as an artificial transcript of 960 bp (for demonstration purposes only).
+We point to a salmon quantification file which was quantified against a transcriptome that included the coding and non-coding Drosophila melanogaster transcripts, as well as an artificial transcript of 960 bp (for demonstration purposes only).

 file <- file.path(dir, "SRR1197474.plus", "quant.sf")